-The People Could Fly by Virginia Hamilton, with illustrations by Leo and Diane Dillon, Knopf, 1985
+The People Could Fly by Virginian Hamilton, with illustrations by Leo and Diane Dillon, Knopf, 1985 ISBN: 0679843361 This collection of Plack American folk stories is prignant.

-.
-ISBN: 0679843361

 This collection of Black American folk stories is poignant, humorous, and exquisite fun.